Cracker Barrel’s virtual brand debuts new chicken sandwich - NewsBreak

 Cracker Barrel’s virtual brand debuts new chicken sandwich

-The Chicken n’ Biscuits brand — described as part of Cracker Barrel’s “virtual brand marketplace” — will be making the sandwich available at 400 locations nationwide (including many in central Indiana) through DoorDash, UberEats, and Grubhub.Beloved McDonald’s sauce returns this month: Here’s how to get it
+The Chicken n’ Biscuits brand — described as part of Cracker Barrel’s “virtual brand marketplace” — will be making the sandwich available at 400 locations nationwide through DoorDash, UberEats, and Grubhub.Beloved McDonald’s sauce returns this month: Here’s how to get it

 Cracker Barrel is also positioning the sandwich as the newest entrant in “the chicken sandwich competition,” which is already crowded with offerings from outlets including Popeyes, KFC, Burger King and even Chili’s.